-As Croatia’s second largest city, Split has a great vibe and is truly representive of local life in Dalmatia.
-With a fascinating historical centre, a range of restaurants and bars and beaches, it offers plentry to do during a day trip from Korcula.
+As Croatia’s second-largest city, Split has a great vibe and is truly representative of local life in Dalmatia.
+With a fascinating historical centre, a range of restaurants and bars and beaches, it offers plenty to do during a day trip from Korcula.

 How to get to Split from Korcula Island?

-It’s an early start but you can take the 06:00 catamaran operated by Jadrolinija and spend a full day in Split (SCHEDULE)
+- It’s an early start but you can take the 06:00 catamaran operated by Krilo and spend a full day in Split (SCHEDULE)

-The most well known and visited place in Croatia, the UNESCO world heritage site of Dubrovnik is a true spectactle.
-Beach options are limited but you’ll probably want to spend your time exploring the Old Town whilst visiting.
+The most well known and visited place in Croatia, the UNESCO world heritage site of Dubrovnik is a true spectacle.
+Beach options are more limited but you’ll probably want to spend your time exploring the Old Town whilst visiting.